 A tapestry gives you a richly textured departure from the usual wall-hung art, and has the added advantage of muffling "bright" sound in a bare room.
-All but the lightest of the woven tableaus require careful hanging, to protect the tapestry from damage and ensure it stays securely in place.
-Choose the most appropriate method for mounting your tapestry based on its size, fragility, weight and the wall structure.
+All but the lightest of the woven tableaus require careful hanging to protect the tapestry from damage and to ensure it stays securely in place.
+Choose the most appropriate method for mounting your tapestry based on its size, fragility and weight, and the wall structure.
 Plaster walls may require a slightly different hanging method than those made from wallboard (sheet rock).

 Rod and Finials

 A tapestry that already has a rod pocket sewn into it requires a sufficiently strong rod that won't bow under the weight of the cloth.
 To hang it, you'll need a carpenter's level and a stud finder.

 - Determine where the art will hang on the wall, aiming to locate the center of the tapestry at approximate adult eye level.

 - Find the appropriate studs in the wall, using a stud finder, and mark the spots lightly in pencil.